Southern Germany

 The top panel is made of solid cherry.

 The furniture's fittings bear witness to the international influence on Biedermeier furniture making in Germany.
-The lyres, for example, can be traced back to models from Vienna [cf: Hoyer/Ottomeyer - Die Möbel der Residenz München III - Möbel des Empire, Biedermeier und Spätklassizismus p.87], whereas the keyhole fittings are designed in the French manner.
+The lyres, for example, can be traced back to models from Vienna [cf: Hoyer/Ottomeyer - Die Möbel der Residenz München III - Möbel des Empire, Biedermeier und Spätklassizismus p.87], while the keyhole fittings are designed in the French manner.

 The fittings were not gilded, but are made of brass and may have been subjected to ageing processes before assembly, which caused the dark colouring of the metal.
-The result is a bourgeois, Biedermeier appearance with the typical dark contrasts on warm wood.
+The result is a bourgeois Biedermeier appearance with the typical dark contrasts on warm wood.
 Even the dark mouldings below the plinth and cornice are not ebonised, but are covered in brass.

 Due to its semi-circular or crescent-shaped cross-section, this type of furniture is also known as "demilune".
-Demilune cabinets were placed, for example, on the wall surface between two doors, i.e. where more expansive pieces of furniture would have obstructed the passageways.
+Demilune cabinets were placed, for example, on the wall surface between two doors, i.e. where more expansive pieces of furniture would have obstructed the walkways.

-The fact that curved doors are much more complex to manufacture than straight fronts means that only a few pieces of furniture of this type were built and demilune cabinets are therefore less common today than the "classic" sideboard.
+The fact that curved doors are much more complex to manufacture than straight fronts means that only a few pieces of furniture of this type were built and demilune cabinets are therefore less common today than the "classic" semi-cabinet.

 Condition: